 Webinar Series: Integrating DAM Across The Enterprise And Beyond

-Free event for DAM end-users · Starts: 24th September 2019Register Now!
+Free event for DAM end-users · Starts: 24th September 2019Registration Currently Closed

 While the core principles and conventions of Digital Asset Management have changed comparatively little over the last decade or more, the context within which DAM technology is used has been transformed significantly.
 The driving force behind this paradigm shift is the concept of the Digital Asset Supply Chain, particularly as it relates to the origination and distribution of marketing content across different digital channels.

 The vast majority of enterprise DAM implementations are now more accurately described as Digital Asset Supply Chain Solutions.
 For organisations with globally distributed employees, multiple digital asset suppliers and numerous distribution channels, this method of organising digital content is likely to eclipse all other approaches to Digital Asset Management that have been utilised hitherto.

 Many of the principles of Supply Chain Management and Operations Management are now relevant to marketers who must deal with ever increasing volumes of content and a burgeoning array of sources and destinations they must travel from and to.
 The theories, concepts and best practices from those approaches to business management can be re-applied (with some modifications) to marketing supply chains.

 This webinar tutorial series will take delegates through the different stages of establishing, managing and continuously improving a digital asset supply chain for their own organisation, whether you have prior experience of Digital Asset Management or Digital Asset Supply Chains or are just starting to learn about the concept.